grompe/BTWTweak/README.md

   (and the lag caused) when you decide to breed them for arrows.

 - Jack-o-lantern is now placed and dropped just like pumpkins, and if destroyed, attempts to place a torch.
 This is useful for lighting up ravines.
-Also note this replaces any new Jack-o-lantern behavior, such as going off underwater.
+  Jack-o-lantern will go off underwater if facing water.

 - Ladder, wooden door, sign and sugar cane no longer stops lava, so do not attempt this if you were abusing this before.

-- It's now possible to jump out of boats and minecarts (and off pigs) without silly and unpredictable teleportation.
+- It's now possible to jump out of boats and minecarts (and off pigs) without silly and somewhat unpredictable teleportation.
 This also could lead to interesting contraptions with jumping out of a speeding minecart.

 - If you are lucky and manage to find a witch hut (and loot it without dying), you can use the cistern you find in it to craft a cauldron.
 Just add a bucket